Copy the text below and then paste that into your favorite email application.

-VILLE PLATTE- A Memorial Mass will be held at a later date for Mary Alice Fontenot, 83, who passed away surrounded by her loving family.
+VILLE PLATTE- A Memorial Mass will be held at 10:00 AM at Sacred Heart of Jesus Catholic Church on Saturday, October 9, 2021 for Mary Alice Fontenot, 83, who passed away surrounded by her loving family.
+A gathering will be held at the church from 9:00 AM until service time.

 On July 24, 2021, Mary Alice Aucoin Fontenot departed this world, succumbing to Alzheimer’s.
 Mary was born on April 15, 1938 in Chataignier, LA to Gilbert Aucoin and Carrie Billeaudeau Aucoin.
 She was a loving sister to older brother Preston and “baby” brother Gilbert Wayne “Winky.”